cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_application.md

 - `skip_app_launcher_login_page` (Boolean) Option to skip the App Launcher landing page.
 Defaults to `false`.
 - `skip_interstitial` (Boolean) Option to skip the authorization interstitial when using the CLI.
 Defaults to `false`.
 - `tags` (Set of String) The itags associated with the application.
-- `target_criteria` (Block List) A list of mappings to apply to SCIM resources before provisioning them in this application.
-These can transform or filter the resources to be provisioned. (see [below for nested schema](#nestedblock--target_criteria))
+- `target_criteria` (Block List) The payload for an infrastructure application which defines the port, protocol, and target attributes.
+Only applicable to Infrastructure Applications, in which case this field is required. (see [below for nested schema](#nestedblock--target_criteria))
 - `type` (String) The application type.
 Available values: `app_launcher`, `bookmark`, `biso`, `dash_sso`, `saas`, `self_hosted`, `ssh`, `vnc`, `warp`, `infrastructure`.
 Defaults to `self_hosted`.
 - `zone_id` (String) The zone identifier to target for the resource.
 Conflicts with `account_id`.